-The District provides water and fire protection services.
 The District has established and maintains various self-balancing groups of accounts to enhance internal control and to further the attainment of other management objectives.
 These groups of accounts, which are funds and sub-funds of the reporting entity, are identified in the District's books and records as:

-- ✓ General Fund

-- ✓ Improvement District A Fund
+- ✓ General Fund - ✓ Improvement District A Fund

-- ✓ Fire Fund

 The General Fund accounts for all activity related to water operations as well as the general operations of the District's water operations.
 Improvement District A Fund accounts for water operations, capital assets, and construction-in-progress transactions related exclusively to that geographically defined area.
-The Fire Fund acts as a pass-through mechanism for revenues collected on behalf of the California Department of Forestry and Fire Protection (CalFire), to fund the fire protection operations.